Tom-Owl/OverlookedRLF/ReadMe.md

 [The Overlooked Repetitive Lengthening Form in Sentiment Analysis](https://aclanthology.org/2024.findings-emnlp.952/)
 -----------------------------
 ## Overview
+This work has been accepted to Findings of [EMNLP 2024](https://aclanthology.org/events/emnlp-2024/).
 We call attention to RLF, an expressive-valuable and prevailed but overlooked informal style.
 We show that RLF sentences can serve as signatures of document sentiment and have potential value for online content analysis.

 ![Framework_RLF](./img/Framework_RLF.png)
 *Figure 1: An overview of our framework for RLF.
 (1) We introduce **Lengthening** in Section 3.
 (2) We propose **ExpInstruct** and describe prompt details in Section 4.1.
 (3) Experiments details are in Section 5.*